illyrica/hexa-space-nextjs/README.md

 If a ship is on sale then the price is reduced by 10%.
 The old price should also be displayed but crossed out.

 ### Step 3

 The customer does not have to pay an interest rate if the space-ship is on sale.

 ### Step 4

-The sales banner and the price reduction should only be show on May the 4th.
+The sales banner and the price reduction should also apply on May the 4th on all products.

 ## Exercise 2: An elegant Weapon for a more civilized age